 You must fill out a waiver if you would like to attend.

 Address will be given to those who fill out the intake form and purchase a ticket.

 Interested in future events?
-Join our Red Tent Sacred Sweats Facebook group.
+Join our Red Tent Community Steaming Facebook group.

 I am so proud of these beautiful people that have stuck through thick and thin with the first iteration of the Soul Compass Path!
 We just finished the last workshop in a 9 month workshop series about learning and using basic shamanic skills to navigate your everyday life.
 Unfortunately we were a bit spaced out and we weren’t able to catch everyone before they went out the door, but this is the majority of people who just graduated this weekend ❤️